NEXT OPEN CALL OPENS JANUARY 2021

 - Motivation (max.
 1 page).

-- CV containing minimum one major exhibition and two professional referees (max.
+- CV containing minimum one major exhibition and contact information of two professional referees (max.
 1 page).

 No additional material can be included in the application.

 It is the responsibility of the artist to ensure that their application is complete.
 If your application is incomplete, a new and complete application should be submitted before the deadline.
 The final application submitted will be presented to the jury.
 Applications will be submitted to the jury as they appear at the deadline.

 You will be notified of the jury's decision within six weeks from the deadline of the call.
 During this period, all applications will be prepared for, distributed to and assessed by the jury.

 Reporting and expectations